 The benign samples consist of Word and pdf documents, Windows system executables, and a variety of Portable Apps.
-The malicious samples were obtained from Arbor Networks, a proprietary database of known malware.
+The malicious samples were obtained from a proprietary database of known malware.
 All of these were analyzed by a proprietary tool based on an analysis engine which runs a piece of suspected malware on a wide variety of commercial and governmental off the shelf tools and provide results to security analysts(Van Randwyk, Chiang and Lloyd).
-I obtained 32 Stuxnet samples from Offensive Computing and found that 4 of them were analyzable using this tool.
+I obtained 32 Stuxnet samples and found that 4 of them were analyzable using this tool.